So many babies so little time!

 Traditionally, baby showers have been focused on the mother-to-be.
-Now, however, there is a trend to have a couples shower, celebrating both parents and their growing family.
+Now, however, there is a amily baby shower trend , the idea is to host a couples shower, celebrating both parents and their growing family.
 However, when there are already children in the family, many times there is no baby shower.
 Families choose to reuse what they have so don’t need the assistance in baby purchases.
 I’ve always thought of baby showers as a way to celebrate the arrival of a new family member, and when there is reason to celebrate, there is always need for a party!

 So I was thinking, wouldn’t it be nice to come up with a way to celebrate the new baby, have a party for the occasion, but also make it an exciting experience for the siblings?